TheTarr/ao3_beautiful_txt_getter/README.txt

-# Ao3 beautiful txt getter
+##Ao3 beautiful txt getter

-This is a extremely lite program for downloading txt file for ao3 articles, supporting single chapter and multiple chapters article.
+This is an extremely lite program for downloading txt file for ao3 articles, supporting single chapter and multiple chapters article.

 How to use: